-The Company was awarded a concession agreement by Petroleum Development Oman (PDO) for the development and operation of the water treatment plant in the PDO sites for a period of 7 years commencing from August 2009, which has later been extended for further period of 7 years.
+As referred in Note 2 to the financial statements, the Company was awarded a concession agreement by Petroleum Development Oman (PDO) for the development and operation of the water treatment plant in the PDO sites commencing from August 2009.
 Therefore, this agreement falls under the scope of "IFRIC 12 - Service concession arrangements".
 However, management has recognised related water treatment plant under "IAS 16 - Property, Plant and Equipment".
 It constitutes a departure from International Financial Reporting Standards.
-We are unable to determine the impact on assets and retained earnings, had the Company implemented the provisions of IFRIC 12.
+We are unable to determine the cumulative impact on assets and retained earnings, had the Company implemented the provisions of IFRIC 12.